All Episodes

 She's just saying whatever she needs to win the election.

-You know, I did this to you last night, and you're probably gonna hate me, but because our friendship goes back to nineteen ninety when I first interviewed you in a holiday in in Decatur, Alabama, I think you'll probably indulge me.
+You know, I did this to you last night, and you're probably going to hate me, but because our friendship goes back to 1990 when I first interviewed you in a holiday inn in Decatur, Alabama, I think you'll probably indulge me.

-But no restrictions on abortion, mandatory gun buyback, no border wall, decriminalize the illegal immigration, free housing, health care, education, legal driver's licenses in Minnesota and and free college, uh a path to citizenship amnesty, now taxpayer funded sex chain surgery, reparation she supports, co-sponsored the Green New Deal, 93 trillion dollars, end of capitalism as we know it.
+But no restrictions on abortion, mandatory gun buyback, no border wall, decriminalizing illegal immigration, free housing, healthcare, education, legal driver's licenses in Minnesota and free college, a path to citizenship, amnesty, now taxpayer-funded sex change surgery, reparations she supports, co-sponsored the Green New Deal, $93 trillion, end of capitalism as we know it.

-Uh also sponsored government health care for all, the elimination of private health insurance, uh, and she called the high cost of energy, the cost of uh democracy.
+Also sponsored government health care for all, the elimination of private health insurance, and she called the high cost of energy the cost of democracy.

-We can't say radical Islamic terrorist or or illegal alien.
+We can't say radical Islamic terrorists or illegal alien.

-She talks about on day one she'll flight it fight inflation and immigration.
+She talks about on day one, she'll fight inflation and immigration.

-And she's gonna raise every tax imaginable, brags about being the last person in the room on the Afghanistan decision, is comfortable with the decision, but thirteen Americans died on the border, how many Americans have been murdered and raped and victims of violent crime.
+And she's going to raise every tax imaginable, brags about being the last person in the room on the Afghanistan decision, is comfortable with the decision, but 13 Americans died.

 Forget the money.

-You know, her tweeting out the Minnesota bail fund four days after the police precinct was burned to the ground, and six hundred riots that summer, quote, the rioters won't stop, they shouldn't stop.
+You know, her tweeting out the Minnesota bail fund four days after the police precinct was burned to the ground and 600 riots that summer, quote, the rioters won't stop.

 That's the problem.

-Now I I don't but America's never been faced with a situation like this, as far as I can tell, and the media is protecting uh her campaign by not informing their viewers, their listeners, in in any way, shape, manner, or form.
+And the media is protecting her campaign by not informing their viewers, their listeners, in any way, shape, manner, or form.

 Help me here.

-I mean, it's not it's not like they're covering it.
+I mean, it's not like they're covering it.

 They are an integral part of the campaign.

-I mean, she represents an America which will be overrun with illegal immigrants, drowning in crime, uh, will raise your taxes, destroy the economy, uh, and at the same time, uh, will cripple our energy industry, make us more dependent on places like Venezuela and Iran.
+I mean, she represents an America which will be overrun with illegal immigrants, drowning in crime, will raise your taxes, destroy the economy, and at the same time, will cripple our energy industry, make us more dependent on places like Venezuela and Iran.

-I have to tell you, I saw uh the movie uh Reagan uh the other night, and I was on Sunday night, I was blown away.
+I have to tell you, I saw the movie Reagan the other night, and I was on Sunday night, I was blown away.

 You know, he just said, you know, if you like where you are and you like what's happening, you ought to vote for Carter.